QuentinNivon/VBPMN/vbpmn_transformation/readme.txt

 In addition to libraries, additional folders need to be configured as part of the project.
 `resources/transformation.properties` file has the list of folders to be created (or change path to point to right folders) `scripts` folder contains the vbpmn scripts that need to be executed to perform comparison of models.

+In the tomcat server.xml add location of output folder as follows (inside `<host>` tag), it is required if you need to view the postscript files.
+`<Context docBase="/tmp/vbpmn/output" path="/transformation/results"/>`

 Sample inputs are available in the data folder of the project.